AlexandreSama/Kashir/README.md

 ## Installation

-Download everything except node_modules and do this command :
+Download or Clone this repository (``git clone https://github.com/AlexandreSama/Kashir.git``) and do the following :

 ```bash
 npm install